-Every pastor wants to launch a sermon series that will attract new users, reignite excitement among current members, and cultivate deeper engagement among the church community.
+After you've learned how to write an effective sermon, Every pastor wants to launch a sermon series, preaching sermons that will attract new guests, reignite excitement among current members, and cultivate deeper engagement among the church community.

-But it’s hard to come up with fresh ideas when your sermon prep time gets squeezed into a tighter and tighter space by increasing responsibilities at church.
+But it’s hard to come up with fresh sermon series ideas when your sermon prep time gets squeezed into a tighter and tighter space by increasing responsibilities at church.

-It can also be hard to come up with something fresh and innovative when you have to run your sermon content by an elder board that wants things to remain consistent.
+It can also be hard to come up with something fresh and innovative sermon series ideas when you have to run your sermon content by an elder board that wants things to remain consistent.

 As they say—if you want to split a church, paint one wall a different color and wait for people to start fighting about it.